The best walking socks reviewed (2023)

 Finally, walking socks are far more durable than their everyday counterparts.
 Types of construction like Nuyarn not only boost performance but durability too.

-Fit: If the socks are too big, they can ruck and wrinkle and potentially cause blisters.
-Too small, and they can restrict circulation, leading to cold feet.
+That said, too small and socks can restrict circulation, leading to cold feet.
 Consider whether or not you intend to wear liner socks when choosing your size.
-Some socks are sold in shoe size ranges, while others will be sized as small, medium or large.
+Some socks are sold in shoe size ranges, while others will be sized as small, medium or large, so check size guides when buying.

-Cushioning: The ball of the foot, the heel and the Achilles are key pressure points on the foot.
+The ball of the foot, the heel and the Achilles are key pressure points on the foot.
 Cushioning in these areas, combined with light elastic compression, provides extra padding and support for long days on your feet.

 Liners: Liner socks are worn under your main walking socks.
 They tend to be thin, highly wicking, and as seam-free as possible.
 This 2-layer system reduces friction between the foot and the boot to prevent blisters.
 Some socks have an integral liner built in, avoiding the need for a separate pair.